Maxx57/simpsonstv/README.md

 Wait for the Pi to reboot (about 30-60 seconds), then reconnect via SSH.

+_Rebooting: a computer's way of saying "have you tried turning it off and on again?"
+Spoiler alert: it usually works.
+Unlike your New Year's resolutions._

 ## Quick Reference: Required Software Installation

 After flashing your SD card and completing initial setup with `raspi-config`, you'll need to install the following packages. **This must be done via SSH or directly on the Pi** (SSH is much easier!).
-The same step by step process is outlined below this, I just added this section for a full list of libraries needed for quick reference :
+The same step by step process is outlined below this, I just added this section for a full list of libraries needed for quick reference:

 ```bash
 # Update system first